-I’m the author of the romances Love Takes Flight and Love Leads the Way and the novella Let it Snowball available now on Amazon & major online bookstores.
+Creating stories people love has been my lifelong dream.
+Now I’m the author of the romances Love Takes Flight and Love Leads the Way and the novellas Let it Simmer, Let it Snowball, and Let it Melt available now on Amazon & major online bookstores.

 Before turning my focus to the fun writing life, I held leadership roles in human resources and communications.
 My motto is “Dream big and work hard.”

-When not writing, I love to connect with family and friends, volunteer with SK Writers Guild, and walk at least 10,000 steps a day (except when it’s minus 40!)
-I live in the Canadian prairies with my husband and our old golden retriever who insists on popcorn for a nightly snack.
+When not writing, I love to connect with family and friends, volunteer with SK Writers Guild, and walk at least 10,000 steps a day (except when it’s minus 40 outside!)
+I live in the Canadian prairies with my husband.

 My books are available on Amazon and major online bookstores.

 Are your characters based on anyone you know?